Matterhorn: Height

 The Matterhorn has two distinct summits, situated at either end of a 100 m exposed rocky crest which forms the Italian/Swiss border.
 In August 1792, the Genevan geologist and explorer Horace Bénédict de Saussure made the first measurement of the Matterhorn's height, using a sextant and a 50 ft chain spread out on the Theodul glacier.
 He calculated its height as 4,501.7 m.
 In 1868 the Italian engineer Felice Giordano measured a height of 4,505 m by means of a mercury barometer, which he had taken to the summit.
-The Dufour map, which was afterwards followed by the Italian surveyors, gave 4,482 m as the height of the Swiss summit.
+The Dufour map, which was afterward followed by the Italian surveyors, gave 4,482 m as the height of the Swiss summit.

 In 1999, the summit height was precisely determined to be at 4477.54 m above sea level by using Global Positioning System technology as part of the TOWER Project (Top of the World Elevations Remeasurement) and to an accuracy of less than one centimetre, which allows future changes to be tracked.

 The topographic prominence of the Matterhorn is 1042 m as the ridge connecting it with a higher summit (in this case the Weisshorn, which is the culminating point of the range west of the Mattertal valley) sinks to a height of 3436 m at the Col Durand, a saddle between the Pointe de Zinal and the Mont Durand.
 The topographic isolation is 13.9 km, as the nearest point of higher elevation is the 1 m higher Western Liskamm.

 Considering mountains with a topographic prominence of at least 300 m, the Matterhorn is the sixth-highest summit in the Alps and Europe outside the Caucasus Mountains.
-It is the fifth-highest summit of Valais and Switzerland and the third highest summit of the Aosta Valley and Italy.
+It is the fifth-highest summit of Valais and Switzerland and the third-highest summit of the Aosta Valley and Italy.
 Locally, it is the third-highest summit in the municipality of Zermatt and the highest summit in the municipality of Valtournenche.
 On the official International Climbing and Mountaineering Federation list of Alpine four-thousanders, which also includes subsidiary summits of higher mountains such as the nearby Monte Rosa, the Matterhorn is the 12th highest summit in the Alps.